The journal of a fool who may now be regretting his drunken boasts and plans back in the bubble.

 Day 6 – Eudaemon Anchorage to Sacaqawea Space Port at Skaudai CH-B d14-34 (75 jumps)

 Well the longest run in this adventure (outbound anyhow) is now over.
 75 jumps, some 4100+ light years.
 Also I’m now finally out of the Inner Orion Spur and in the Inner Scutum Centaurum Arm.
 Who names these things?
-Not my first time our side of Orion as my previous jaunt took me across two sectors, though that sounds more than it was as I clipped the corner of one of those regions – still sounds better.
+Not my first time outside of Orion as my previous jaunt took me across two sectors, though that sounds more than it was as I clipped the corner of one of those regions – still sounds better.

 At one point I wasn’t sure if the ship entertainment system was taking the piss out of me.
 I was suddenly asked if I wanted to play I Spy !?! until I realised it was just re-runs of some 21st century 2D comedy.
 I chose to stick to music.

 This may not have been the longest I’ve been in the pilot chair, having undertaken a 102 jump session before, but boy am I now tired and so are my eyes.
 This space port may not have much to offer but I was still able to upload my navigation data to update the Universal Cartographics records.
 Looks like this has put me in favour with Colonia Council and I’ve not even reached there yet.
 One thing I do wonder about though.
-How to they get the new information round.
+How to they get the new information around.
 After all it would take time to use ships to carry the data everywhere.
 I did hear they might be using some Guardian communications technology, but that was in a bar under the influence of alcohol, so it was probably just BS.
 Probably.

 Tomorrow I should be heading to Gagarin Gate at Gru Hypue KS-T d3-31, a 56 jump run, however I’m going to be a tourist instead.
 Just 9 jumps away is the famous The Collection of Worlds, so I’m going to head over and see if I can be at one with space.
 It’s in the wrong direction so I’ll head back here afterwards rather than doing a long slog.
 I never said that I would hit a new stop everyday, just that I would hit every one in the route on the way out.
 Time to look for some transcendental music on the ship entertainment unit.